theChildinus/hello-agents/docs/chapter3/Chapter3-Fundamentals-of-Large-Language-Models.md

 ```

 **One-shot Prompting** We provide the model with one complete example, showing it the task format and expected output style.

-We provide the model with one complete example, showing it the task format and expected output style.

 Case: We first give the model a complete "question-answer" pair as a demonstration, then pose our new question.